CGJennings/fast-ternary-string-set/README.md

 ### Header

-The file begins with an 8-byte header consisting of the following:
+The file begins with an 8 byte header consisting of:

 **Magic (int16)**
 A magic number identifying the file format.